Mridul-Sharma17/Automatic-Content-Generator/README.md

 ### Basic Usage

+**Option 1: Fully Automated (Recommended)**
+1. **Run the viral pipeline**: Execute `python langgraph_pipeline.py`
+2. **Watch the magic**: The system will automatically:
+   - Generate viral scripts using AI with quality control
+   - Analyze scripts with brand context for maximum engagement
+   - Create emotionally-intelligent search queries for relevant videos
+   - Download high-quality stock footage from Pixabay with semantic matching
+   - Generate realistic AI voiceover with advanced TTS
+   - Create synchronized subtitles with perfect timing
+   - Assemble the final video with flawless sync
+3. **Find your video**: Check the `output/` directory for your generated video

+**Option 2: Custom Script Input**
 1. **Edit your script**: Open `input.txt` and write your video script
 2. **Run the pipeline**: Execute `python langgraph_pipeline.py`
-3. **Wait for processing**: The system will automatically:
-   - Analyze your script with AI using full brand context
-   - Generate emotionally-intelligent search queries for relevant videos
-   - Download high-quality stock footage from Pixabay with semantic matching
-   - Create AI voiceover with Edge-TTS
-   - Generate synchronized subtitles
-   - Assemble the final video with perfect sync
-4. **Find your video**: Check the `output/` directory for your generated video
+3. **Same automated processing** as above but with your custom script

 ### Example Script